tanyaweaver/python-dev-accelerator/source/assignments/visualizing_data.rst

 Tasks
 =====

-If you haven't already, start a new virtual environment and create a repository named ``machine_learning``.
+If you haven't already, start a new virtual environment and create a repository named ``machine-learning``.
 Within that repository start a branch called ``analyze``.

 Open a new Jupyter Notebook entitled **Analyze a Data Set**.